Soundproofing and Noise Control Frequently Asked Questions

 What is STC?

 A single number decibel rating of the transmission loss properties of a product.
-Doors, windows, walls, floors, etc. are tested to determine how much noise passes through.
+Doors, windows, walls, floors, etc. soundproofing is tested to determine how much noise passes through.
 The testing determines a product’s STC.
 The higher the number the better.

 How do we prevent equipment from overheating in a noise enclosure?